developer-zebra/developer-zebra-site/src/ppc/2-3/guide/setup/index.md

 ###Server Setup
 Steps for ZDVC server setup after installation: <br>
 &nbsp; &nbsp; &nbsp;1. **Run ZDVC Server Software.** Start the server services either manually or by rebooting the server after install.
 Refer to the last step in the [Server Installation](#serverinstallation) section.<br>
 &nbsp; &nbsp; &nbsp;2. **View the web portal.** Open a supported browser.
-Enter the default WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.
+Enter the default WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.<br>
+&nbsp; &nbsp; &nbsp;3. **Select app to launch.** As part of ZDVC, the server consists of multiple solution offerings.
+Select "PowerPrecision Console".<br>
+&nbsp; &nbsp; &nbsp;4. **Login.** Enter the login credentials.
+The default user name is "SAdmin".
+The password is the _super admin and database password_ entered during server installation. _If using an SSL certificate, proceed to step 5._
 * **If using self-signed certificate for the first time,** permission needs to be granted.
-Follow the steps depending on the browser in use.
+Follow the steps below to login depending on the browser:
   * **For Chrome, Safari, or Internet Explorer:**<br>
-  &nbsp; &nbsp; &nbsp;A. Launch browser.<br>
-  &nbsp; &nbsp; &nbsp;B. Enter the backend URL: `https://hostname.company.com:8080`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain and port number.
+  &nbsp; &nbsp; &nbsp;A. In the browser, enter the backend URL: `https://hostname.company.com:8080`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain and port number.
 Enter the username and password.
-This is the Server Auth Key and Server Auth Password set during server install.<br>
+This is the _Server Auth Key_ and _Server Auth Password_ set during server install.<br>
-  &nbsp; &nbsp; &nbsp;C. A message appears indicating the connection is not private due to the lack of a secured certificate.
+  &nbsp; &nbsp; &nbsp;B. A message appears indicating the connection is not private due to the lack of a secured certificate.
 Click "Proceed...".<br>
-  &nbsp; &nbsp; &nbsp;D. Enter the WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.<br>
+  &nbsp; &nbsp; &nbsp;C. Enter the WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.<br>
-  &nbsp; &nbsp; &nbsp;E. A message appears indicating the connection is not private due to the lack of a secured certificate.
+  &nbsp; &nbsp; &nbsp;D. A message appears indicating the connection is not private due to the lack of a secured certificate.
 Click "Advanced", then click "Proceed..."
   * **For Edge:**<br>
-  &nbsp; &nbsp; &nbsp;A. Enter the backend URL: `https://hostname.company.com:8080`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain and port number.
+  &nbsp; &nbsp; &nbsp;A. In the browser, enter the backend URL: `https://hostname.company.com:8080`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain and port number.
 Enter the username and password.
-This is the Server Auth Key and Server Auth Password set during server install.<br>
+This is the _Server Auth Key_ and _Server Auth Password_ set during server install.<br>
   &nbsp; &nbsp; &nbsp;B. Click “Continue to this website”. <br>
   &nbsp; &nbsp; &nbsp;C. Click on “Certificate error” in the address bar, then click “View certificates."<br>
   &nbsp; &nbsp; &nbsp;D. Click “Install Certificate”. <br>
   &nbsp; &nbsp; &nbsp;E. Click “Place all certificates in the following store”, then click “Browse”.
 Do not rely on the pre-selected option to automatically select the certificate store since this will not work.<br>
   &nbsp; &nbsp; &nbsp;F. In the dialog box, click “Trusted Root Certification Authorities”, then click “OK”. <br>
-  &nbsp; &nbsp; &nbsp;F. Click "Finish". <br>
+  &nbsp; &nbsp; &nbsp;G. Click "Finish". <br>
-  &nbsp; &nbsp; &nbsp;G. A security warning is displayed.
+  &nbsp; &nbsp; &nbsp;H. A security warning is displayed.
 Click “Yes” to trust the certificate. <br>
-  &nbsp; &nbsp; &nbsp;H. Reload the page. <br>
+  &nbsp; &nbsp; &nbsp;I. Reload the page. <br>
-  &nbsp; &nbsp; &nbsp;I. Enter the WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.<br>
+  &nbsp; &nbsp; &nbsp;J. Enter the WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.<br>
-  &nbsp; &nbsp; &nbsp;J. Click "Advanced" and then click "Proceed..." <br><br>
+  &nbsp; &nbsp; &nbsp;K. Click "Advanced" and then click "Proceed..."

-&nbsp;3. **Select app to launch.** As part of ZDVC, the server consists of multiple solution offerings.
-Select "Device Tracker" then enter the login credentials to login.
-The default user name is "SAdmin".
-The password is the super admin and database password entered during server installation.<br>
-&nbsp;4. **SSL certificate validation.** Use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.<br>
+&nbsp; &nbsp; &nbsp;5. **SSL certificate validation.** For SSL certificates, an SSL Tool (such as [ssltools.com](http://ssltools.com/)) can be used to aid in diagnostics and validate the SSL certificate chain.<br>
-&nbsp; &nbsp; &nbsp;A. Open [ssltools.com](http://ssltools.com/) in the browser.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A. Open [ssltools.com](http://ssltools.com/) in the browser.<br>
-&nbsp; &nbsp; &nbsp;B. Enter the Web UI URL, for example `https://hostname.company.com:8443/zdvc`<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;B. Enter the Web UI URL, for example `https://hostname.company.com:8443/zdvc`<br>
-&nbsp; &nbsp; &nbsp;C. Click the Scan button.
-A successful result returns green checks for each step. _See Figure 8 below._ <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;C. Click the Scan button.
+A successful result returns green checks for each step. _See Figure 9 below._ <br>
-&nbsp; &nbsp; &nbsp;D. Enter the backend URL for your server, for example `https://hostname.company.com:8080/zdvc` <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;D. Enter the backend URL for your server, for example `https://hostname.company.com:8080/zdvc` <br>
-&nbsp; &nbsp; &nbsp;E. Click the Scan button.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;E. Click the Scan button.
 A successful result returns green checks for each step:
 ![img](SSLTools.JPG)
 _Figure 9.
 SSLTools.com results_
 <!-- Steps for ZDVC server setup after installation: <br>